Exhibits

 Adèle Eells Pierce Gallery

-The Adèle Eells Pierce Gallery was dedicated in 2015 to recognize Honorary Sheldon Trustee Adèle Pierce.
-Adèle has been active at the Sheldon Museum since 1983, as its first shop manager, and later trustee and volunteer.
-She was chair of the committee for the Sheldon’s first Pops Concert in 1992 and continues to assist with that important fundraising event today.
-The Pierce Gallery features temporary history and art exhibits throughout the year.
+The Adèle Eells Pierce Gallery was dedicated in 2015 to recognize late Honorary Sheldon Trustee Adèle Pierce.
+Adèle was active at the Sheldon Museum beginning in 1983, as its first shop manager, and later trustee and volunteer.
+She was chair of the committee for the Sheldon’s first Pops Concert in 1992.
+The Pierce Gallery features rotating history and art exhibits throughout the year.

 Walter Cerf Gallery